abinit/abinit/doc/tutorial/eph4isotc.md

 The value of the Fermi level, $\ee_F$, is automatically computed from the KS eigenvalues stored in the input WFK file according to the two input variables [[occopt]] and [[tsmear]].
-These parameters are **usually equal** to the ones used for the GS/DFPT calculation although it is possible to change the value of $\ee_F$ at the EPH level using three (mutually exclusive) input variables: [[eph_fermie]], [[eph_extrael]] and [[eph_doping]].
+These parameters are **usually equal** to the ones used for the GS/DFPT calculation although it is possible to change the value of $\ee_F$ during an EPH calculation using three (mutually exclusive) input variables: [[eph_fermie]], [[eph_extrael]] and [[eph_doping]].

 The sum over bands can be restricted to Bloch states within an energy window of thickness [[eph_fsewin]]